MD-Roshan-Khan/i-exceed/README.md

 # i-exceed

-A repository to upload the the files which consists the programms practiced on the particular day.
+A repository to upload the files that consist of the programs practiced on the particular day.